cometapp/engine/content/article3/main.md

 The YOLO model has a 63.7% mAP score over the 2007 PASCAL VOC dataset and a 57.9% mAP score over the 2012 PASCAL VOC dataset.
 The Fast YOLO model has lower scores but they have both real time performances.

 Caption: Real Time Systems on PASCAL VOC 2007.
-Comparaison of speeds and performances for models trained with the 2007 and 2012 PASCAL VOC datasets.
+Comparison of speeds and performances for models trained with the 2007 and 2012 PASCAL VOC datasets.
 The published results correspond to the implementations of [J. Redmon and al. (2016)](https://arxiv.org/pdf/1506.02640.pdf).

 |Model|mAP|FPS|Real Time speed|
 |-------|-------|-------|-------|